hazgal/FancyCypher/README.md

 ```
 __Options for Windows users__

+Good luck!
 Sadly I have no idea.
-Last time I used windows was back in the good ol' days of Windows XP.
-Good luck!
+Last time I used Windows was back in the good ol' days of Windows XP, when the desktops were greener and titlebars shined bright blue like a summertime skies.